Arraying/Candor/README.md

 At the end of the pipeline, any file can be archived from the working directory and uploaded to S3 storage.

-Archived files will be uploaded to `tag/filename` in S3, where `tag` is the pipeline run's tag and `filename` is the base file name of the file to be archived.
+Archived files will be uploaded to `runId/filename` in S3, where `runId` is the pipeline run's ID and `filename` is the base file name of the file to be archived.
 Note that when archiving, everything will be flattened: path structures in the working directory are disregarded.
 For example, `foo/bar.txt` and `baz/bar.txt` both resolve to `bar.txt` and will overwrite eachother.
 As a workaround, archived files should be renamed before achiving.
 Furthermore, if folders are specified, these will be skipped and not uploaded to S3.

 ## Container Runtimes